Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 November 2024 04.22.16 UTC
+- WIB: Minggu, 17 November 2024 05.25.33 UTC
-- WITA: Minggu, 17 November 2024 05.22.16 UTC
+- WITA: Minggu, 17 November 2024 06.25.33 UTC
-- WIT: Minggu, 17 November 2024 06.22.16 UTC
+- WIT: Minggu, 17 November 2024 07.25.33 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: nature
+Kategori: inspirational